Group-Sparse Model Selection: Hardness and Relaxations: Discrete relaxations

 However, as we numerically show in Section \ref{sec:exp}, given a value of $G$ it is not always possible to find a value of $\lambda$ such that the solution of \eqref{eq:PR} is also a solution for \eqref{eq:WMC}.
 Let the set of points $\mathcal{P} = \{G, (f(G))\}_{G=1}^\ngroups$, where $f(G) = \sum_{i=1}^N y^G_i x_i^2$, be the Pareto frontier of \eqref{eq:WMC}.
 We then have the following characterization of the solutions of the discrete relaxation.

-\begin{prop} The discrete relaxation \eqref{eq:PR} yields only the solutions that lie on the intersection between the Pareto frontier of \eqref{eq:WMC}, $\mathcal{P}, $ and the boundary of the convex hull of $\mathcal{P}$. \end{prop} \begin{proof} On the one hand, the solutions of \eqref{eq:WMC} for all possible values of $G$ are the Pareto optimal solutions of the following vector-valued minimization problem with respect to the positive orthant of $\Real^2$, which we denote by $\Real^2_+$,
+\begin{prop} The discrete relaxation \eqref{eq:PR} yields only the solutions that lie on the intersection between the Pareto frontier of \eqref{eq:WMC}, $\mathcal{P}, $ and the boundary of the convex hull of $\mathcal{P}$. \end{prop} \begin{proof} The solutions of \eqref{eq:WMC} for all possible values of $G$ are the Pareto optimal solutions \cite[Section 4.7]{boyd2004convex} of the following vector-valued minimization problem with respect to the positive orthant of $\Real^2$, which we denote by $\Real^2_+$,